The 8 Best AI Tools for Consultants in 2026 (By Category)

 Frequently Asked Questions

-For consultants delivering full AI transformation audits, Audity is the purpose-built option.
-It handles document analysis, stakeholder interview prep, gap analysis, ROI projections, and white-label deliverables in one workflow.
-Most consultants running audits manually cap out around six engagements per year.
-Audity compresses a 40+ hour engagement to roughly 15 hours, which is what makes 12 or more engagements per year workable without hiring analysts.
+Audity is a white-label AI readiness assessment platform built for consulting firms.
+It lets a firm productize its AI diagnostic into a branded, client-ready deliverable, handling document analysis, stakeholder interview prep, gap analysis, ROI projections, and final deliverables in one repeatable workflow.
+The output carries your firm's brand, not Audity's.
+Most firms running the diagnostic manually cap out around six engagements per year.
+Audity compresses a 40-plus-hour engagement to roughly 15 hours, which is what makes 12 or more engagements per year workable without hiring analysts.

 Which AI consulting tools work for a small boutique (3-7 people) versus a growing firm (8-25 people)?